AmaseCocoa/amshrimp/docs/api-doc.md

 You can find interactive API documentation at any Iceshrimp instance. https://iceshrimp.social/api-doc

-You can also find auto-generated documentation for iceshrimp-js [here](../packages/iceshrimp-js/markdown/iceshrimp-js.md).
+You can also find auto-generated documentation for iceshrimp-sdk [here](../packages/iceshrimp-sdk/markdown/iceshrimp-sdk.md).